In this upcoming guide, I will show you how to choose the right eyepiece for your telescope and needs. So bulk up!

 Magnification of the eyepiece

-No eyepiece has a fixed magnification and it varies from with different telescopes.
+No eyepiece has a fixed magnification and it varies from different telescopes.
 And you will get a clue from the formula below that is used to calculate it.

 Mag. of eyepiece = F.L. of telescope / F.L. of the eyepiece